-Box and Whisker Charts are one of the many new Charts available only in Excel 2016 and were originally invented by John Tukey in 1977.
+Box and Whisker Excel is one of the many new Charts available only in Excel 2016 and was originally invented by John Tukey in 1977.

 The X in the box represents the Mean.